EvyaIL/MonkeyZ/frontend/GTM_GA4_SETUP.md

    - Click on "User ID Collection"
    - Toggle the switch to enable User-ID
    - Click "Save"

-   - Configure User-ID in your GA4 Configuration tag in GTM:
+     - Configure User-ID in your Google Tag in GTM:
-     - Edit your GA4 Configuration tag
+     - Edit your GA4 - Google Tag Configuration
-     - Under "Fields to Set", add a new field:
+     - Under "Settings" > "More Settings" > "Fields to Set", add a new field:
        - Field Name: `user_id`
        - Value: `{% raw %}{{user_properties.user_id}}{% endraw %}`
      - Click "Save"